Clark Construction- Request For Proposals | Tacoma Daily Index

 Clark Construction

-Request For Proposals – Western State Hospital – New Forensic Hospital -Tranche 2B
+Request For Proposals – Western State Hospital – New Forensic Hospital -Tranche 2C

 Clark Construction Group has been selected by The Department of Enterprise Services and The Department of Social Health Services as the General Contractor/Construction Manager (GC/CM), for the Western State Hospital – New Forensic Hospital project.